Lahrlahr/aimo2/README.md

 ### Overall Inference Workflow

 The inference workflow is shown in the figure below: A question is provided as the input.
 We first prepare two types of prompts, including the CoT prompt and the Code prompt ("Prompt Preparation Task").
-Then, we let the LLM start batchify generation (15 samples) with `lmdeploy` ("LLM Generation Task").
+Then, we let the LLM start batchify generation of multiple samples with `lmdeploy` ("LLM Generation Task").
 In the mean time, we continuouly try extract the answer from the streaming output of each sample, aggregate the answers of multiple samples, and judge whether to early stop some generation:

 1. We do sample-level checking upon every N yields from the iterator got by the `stream_infer(...)` call, and judge whether to early stop the generation of the corresponding sample.
 The Python code executor and answer extractor components are used here.
 2. We do question-level checking upon the end of every sample, and judge whether to early stop the generation of all remaining samples of the current question.
 The answer aggregator component is used here.

 Finally, we return the aggregated answer.

+Note that, for each question, we adjust the speed-related hyperparameters (number of samples, sampling-level max time, question-level early-stop criterion) according to the remaining time, so that the time quota can be allocated in a more balanced way across the remaining questions when the remaining time is limited.

 ![Inference workflow](./figs/inference_workflow.png)